SESP - Key Persons

 • Executive Coach, EY.

 Bob is an executive coach and member of EY's Americas Coaching Practice (ACP).
 He has 20+ years of executive coaching, consulting and HR experience across multiple industries and in 10+ countries.
 Previously he was a vice president with Ernst & Young Application Services prior to its acquisition by Cap Gemini.
 Bob has a BA in Psychology, an MS in Industrial Relations and an MS in Organization Development from Loyola University Chicago.
 He received his coaching training from the Hudson Institute of Coaching, a certified professional coaching school.
 Bob is a Professional Certified Coach (PCC) with the International Coach Federation, the global organization that certifies the training and capabilities of professional coaches.
 Bob has coached leaders and teams in large organizations in the consumer goods, health care and financial services industries, including the C-Suite level and those reporting to the C-Suite.
 The range of coaching assignments has included individual development, team alignment and performance, and onboarding/transition coaching.
 Additionally, Bob has conducted individual development coaching for people of color who are leaders in large organizations.
+Bob Corbett is an internal Professional Certified Coach (PCC) focused on leadership and executive coaching with EY.
+Prior tEY my background encompassed 20+ years in HR leadership, Consulting and Executive Coaching in multiple countries and across multiple industries, including, healthcare, manufacturing, aerospace, energy and financial services.
+I'm certified in a range of coaching and assessment tools.
+I help clients discover and intentionally live their purpose both personally and professionally.

 Brad Smith